biicode/docs/c++/configuration_files/biicode-conf.rst

 	[includes]
 	    uv.h: lasote/libuv/include

-In the previous example, the [requirements] section have a line specifying a dependency to "lasote/libuv(v1.0): 0" version, so, lasote/libuv #includes will be matched against these block.
+In the previous example, the [requirements] section has a line specifying a dependency to ``lasote/libuv(v1.0): 0`` version, so, lasote/libuv #includes will be matched against these block.

 + You can also specify complex patterns.
 To process ``hello*.h`` #includes as ``user3/depblock/hello*.h``